heitorbaldo/2_adic_Cellular_Automata/README.md

-# 2_adic_Cellular_Automata
+# 2-adic Cellular Automata
-Implementation of a simple 2-adic cellular automaton.
+Implementation of a simple 2-adic cellular automaton based on the pyAdic package.